kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

 $.body.user.keys() [surname, firstName, dateOfBirth, titleCode, middleName, genderCode]
 ```

-The `keys()` function is a goodness of Jayway JsonPath.
-This helps solving a lot of issues regarding verifying JSON.
+The `keys()` function helps solving a lot of issues regading verifying JSON.
+The `keys()` function is q unique feature of Jayway JsonPath in Java.
+Other implementations of [JsonPath](https://goessner.net/articles/JsonPath/) in JavaScript and Pathon do not have it.

 ### How to import the required dependencies